tari/seam-carving-gui/README.txt

 The executable will be placed in the "release" directory.
 Copy mingwm10.dll and pthreadVSE2.dll into the same directory to be self contained.

+Note: Under linux, your qmake make be named qmake-qt4

 == A Little Wrap Up ==